Lake Lanier

 Lake Lanier (officially Lake Sidney Lanier) is a reservoir in the northern portion of the U.S. state of Georgia.
-It was created by the completion of Buford Dam on the Chattahoochee River in 1956, and is also fed by the waters of the Chestatee River.
+Prior to construction of the lake, the area was occupied by the town of Oscarville, which was subject to a major racial expulsion in 1912.
+The lake was created by the completion of Buford Dam on the Chattahoochee River in 1956, and is also fed by the waters of the Chestatee River.
 The lake encompasses 38000 acre or 59 mi2 of water, and 692 mi of shoreline at normal level, a "full pool" of 1071 ft above mean sea level and the exact shoreline varies by resolution according to the coastline paradox.
-Named for poet Sidney Lanier, it was built and is operated by the U.S. Army Corps of Engineers for flood control and water supplies.
-Its construction destroyed more than 50000 acre of farmland and displaced more than 250 families, 15 businesses, and relocated 20 cemeteries along with their corpses in the process.
+Named for Confederate veteran and poet Sidney Lanier, which has caused recent renaming controversies and public debate.
+It was built and is operated by the U.S. Army Corps of Engineers for flood control and water supplies.
+Its construction destroyed more than 50000 acre of farmland and displaced more than 250 families, 15 businesses, and relocated 20 cemeteries along with their remains in the process.

 It is patrolled by the Georgia Department of Natural Resources (GDNR), as well as local law enforcement.
-The states of Georgia, Alabama and Florida all have rights to the water of the reservoir, as it feeds rivers going through those areas.
+The states of Georgia, Alabama, and Florida all have rights to the water of the reservoir, as it feeds rivers going through those areas.
 The Corps of Engineers has responsibilities to regulate flow for flood control and water use.
 In addition, it has to ensure that water is available to fulfill such federal mandates as under the Endangered Species Act, to support downstream species.
 The rapid suburbanization of the Atlanta region, in particular, has greatly increased water consumption by private homeowners for lawns and gardens.
-During droughts of the 21st century, Lake Lanier reached record lows, and regional actions have been needed to reduce area water usage.
+During droughts of the 21st century, Lake Lanier reached record lows, and regional actions have been needed to reduce state water usage in the area.

 Geography

 The lake is in Hall, Forsyth, Dawson, Gwinnett, and Lumpkin counties, split about 60%, 30%, 5%, 4%, and 1%, respectively, filling the valley into numerous small arms and fingers.
 The former thalweg of the Chestatee and the Chattahoochee south of it form the county line between Hall and a corner of Gwinnett to the east, and Dawson and Forsyth counties to the west.
 The land that now sits at the bottom of Lake Lanier was, before the 1950s, forest and farmland.
 Before the lake was completely filled, construction crews felled the treetops, leaving tall stumps to remain, in some areas, not far beneath the lake's surface.

 One of the main purposes of the lake is flood control of the Chattahoochee River downstream, mainly protecting metro Atlanta.
-Since the construction of Buford Dam, there have been only three major flooding events on the downstream section.
+Since the construction of Buford Dam, only three major flooding events have occurred on the downstream section.
 The most severe flooding event was in 2009, following a two-year drought; the most recent was in 2013.